alxkimball/vsa1ts/readme.md

 ## Environment
 * Layout and UI will utilize angular-material 1.x
+ * current version is 1.1.3
+* angular framework will utilize 1.x
-* angular version is 1.x
+ * current version is 1.6.2
 * Typescript version will be 2.x
+ * current version is 2.1.6
+* build will occur through both Visual Studio tsconfig and also gulp

 ## Current Status
 * Repo created and ignore file setup